AwesomeAley/ObsidianNotes/Cybersecurity Notes/Pen Testing/BotNet Creation.md

-First create a server script utilizing the [[Python Sockets Library]]
+First create a server script utilizing the [[Python Sockets Library]] to run on victim clients that will keep an open listening port.
+(In this case 8081)

 ``` python
 #!/usr/bin/python3